ti8m/sparql-ai-explorer/README.md

 [(Back to top)](#table-of-contents)

 Your contributions are always welcome!
-Please have a look at the [contribution guidelines](CONTRIBUTING.md)
+Feel free to fork the repository and submit a pull request.
+If you have any questions or suggestions, please open an issue.

 # License

 [(Back to top)](#table-of-contents)

 The Apache License Version 2.0, January 2004 - [TI&M AG](https://www.ti8m.com/).
 Please have a look at the [LICENSE](LICENSE) for more details.